Kirk-Wang/Cloud-Native/README.md

 * Step 2: set up DNS(usually)
   * associate external DNS entries with the load balancer or host address
 * Step 3: create Ingress resources for our Services resources
+  * these resources contain rules for handling HTTP/S connections
+  * the Ingress controller picks up these resources and configures the LB
+  * connections to the Ingress LB will be processed by the rules

+### Ingress in action: NGINX
+* We will deploy the NGINX Ingress controller first
   *

 ------------------------------------------------------------